Diet & Weight Loss

 Get your zzzs

-Food choices can take a toll on your body and so can party hopping, especially when it means you're not getting enough shut eye.
-Scott Kahan, MD, the director of the National Center for Weight and Wellness in the District of Columbia, told the Washington Post, "Exercise, nutrition, sleep, and reducing stress are all important factors in reducing belly fat in particular and improving general health," Kahan says.
-"I can't prioritize them, but small changes in one or several of the categories can make a big difference."
-Consider these tips to lose weight while you sleep.
+Food choices can take a toll on your body and so can party hopping, especially when it means you’re not getting enough shut eye.
+Scott Kahan, MD, the director of the National Center for Weight and Wellness in the District of Columbia, told the Washington Post, “Exercise, nutrition, sleep, and reducing stress are all important factors in reducing belly fat in particular and improving general health,” Kahan says.
+“I can’t prioritize them, but small changes in one or several of the categories can make a big difference.”
+Don’t miss these other 20 ways to beat post-holiday weight gain.